https://aviation-safety.net/database/types/Antonov-2/index

 Location Bozoy, Kazakhstan

-Schedule Kyzyl-Orda - Bozoy - Vozrozhdenya Island Total
+Schedule Kyzyl-Orda - Bozoy - Vozrozhdenya Island Total fatalities 0

 Construction number 1G139-35